samuraitruong/py-chess-board/readme.md

 - **piece**: the piece set name, please refer below to see the full list
 - **duration**: the duration between 2 move default 1000ms
 - **total_duration**: the animation length of the gif, this will overwrite the duration parameter if provided
+- **arrow**: true|false or 0:1 to draw the move arrow indicating the start and end square

 Some PGN examples (you can get more from unit tests)